agude/agude.github.io/_drafts/2022-10-24-using_sklearn_pipelines_with_pandas_dataframes.md

 layout: post
 title: "Using Scikit-learn Pipelines with Pandas Dataframes"
 description: >
-  When I was young and naive I tried to write very clever code.
-Here is one of the worst examples.
+  Pandas and scikiet-learn are two important libraries for building machine learning models.
+Here is how to get them to work together.
-image: /files/worst-code/montreal_light_head_and_power_consolidated_linesmen_1928.jpg
+image: /files/pandas-pipelines/navy_pipes.jpg
 image_alt: >
   A black and white photo of three linesmen repairing a tangle of overhead wires.
 categories: